ObviusOwl/go-imp/docs/asm.md

-# IMP Assembly and instructions
+# IMP assembly and instructions

 Currently there exist two data types the VM can work with.
 Integers and strings.